pmichali/lazyjack/README.md

   * Version 1.9+ of kubeadm, kubectl (on master), and kubelet.
   * Go 1.9+ installed on the system and environment set up.
   * openssl installed on system (I used 1.0.2g).
-* Obtain Orca and build (see below)
+* Obtain Lazyjack and build (see below)

-## Preparing Orca
+## Preparing Lazyjack
-Use the following command to obtain Orca and place it into your $GOPATH
+Use the following command to obtain Lazyjack and place it into your $GOPATH

 ```
 go get github.com/pmichali/orca